 Preservatives play an essential role in keeping cosmetics safe against spoilage and contamination by micro-organisms during storage and continued use.
 This is important for consumer safety.

 Phenoxyethanol has a maximum permitted use level in cosmetics (1%), but generally preservatives are used at the lowest level to achieve the intended aim of protecting cosmetic products from contamination.
-Only those preservatives specifically allowed by the authorities can be used in cosmetic products.
+Only those preservatives specifically allowed by the authorities can be used in cosmetic products in the EU.

 Consumer well-being is the number one priority and the safety of all cosmetic products and their ingredients is governed by strict European laws, which require a safety assessment be carried out on each product before it is made available for use by the consumer.